 Visitors to Backbone Rock can explore the area on several hiking trails, including the Backbone Rock Trail and the Appalachian Trail.

 After reaching the top, there is a bridge to cross to Backbone Rock.
 The road running underneath the tunnel is visible from this vantage point.

 I recall a time when the fence wasn’t here, but I definitely concur with the decision to install it!
 Yikes!!

-The view on the ground is equally lovely.
-Beaverdam creek is stocked with trout so bring your pole, catch dinner, and grill some fish on one of the outdoor grills.
+The view from the ground is equally lovely.
+Beaverdam Creek is stocked with trout so bring your pole, catch dinner, and grill some fish on one of the outdoor grills.

 Whether you are here for a few hours or a few days, you will fall in love with the beautiful Shady Valley, Tennessee.

 Here are a few guides to help you out should you decide to stay for more than a few hours.